• Skip to primary navigation

 Reasons to Grow Tomatoes in a Frugal Garden

 These hardy plants can be grown anywhere.
-Great for use with beginner gardeners’ in the city, on a homestead, apartment or container.
+Great for use with a beginner budget gardening plan in the city, on a homestead, apartment or container.

 This year I tried to grow tomatoes in a container, and the one that I did plant in the container grew very tall, but I had placed in an unproductive spot.